r-cha/quick-bible/README.md

-# Quick Bible
+# Bible Search

-Look up a bible verse
+Look up a bible verse quickly with this extension.

+Special thanks to [bible-api.com](https://bible-api.com/) from Tim Morgan.